pahammer/assignment-tracker/README.md

   Assignment Tracker
   <br>

 <h4 align="center">Leverages the Canvas LMS API to pull upcoming assignments.
-Results are manipulated into a simple list, sorted by due date and can be filtered by course.
+Results are manipulated into a simple list, sorted by due date, and can be filtered by course.
 Built to keep track of upcoming assignments and set priorities.</h4>

 <p align="center">
   <a href="#built-with">Built With</a> •